michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 | Sale       | Energy     | ["2025-01-01 00:00:00+01","2026-01-01 00:00:00+01")    | 0.25      | kWh      |

-> Please note, that contracts often list prices for MWh.
+> Contracts very oftn list prices for MWh.
 Tables above list kWh, however it has only informative purpose.
-The code proposed bellow doesn't implement recalculation between units (not that it's not possible).
-It expects that energy comes in kWh.
-All my HA energy sensors are ported in kWH.
+The code bellow doesn't implement recalculation between units (not that it's not possible).It expects that **all energy entries stored in ltss table are in kWh.**

 ### Feeding with data

-> This part is tricky because it strongly depends on how you collect spot prices, their format etc.
+> This part is tricky because it strongly depends on how you collect spot prices.
+Use it as a source of inspiration and adapt the approach to match your data provider, integration method, and automation tools.

-While static energy prices can be set once per contract change, operating on the spot requires entering new records continuosly.
-How you feed prices depends on source of this data and then on available solutions.
-It might be a custom HA integration, Node-RED, an external script, or even manual SQL queries for rarely changing prices.
-The key is to ensure prices are inserted into the `electricity_prices` table and available before energy is being aggregated into CAGGs.
+When working with static energy prices, you typically update records only when contracts change.
+However, spot pricing requires frequent updates, as new price records must be entered continuously.
+The method you use to feed prices into your database depends on your data source and available tools.
+Options include custom Home Assistant (HA) integrations, Node-RED automations, external scripts, or even manual SQL queries for infrequently changing prices.
+The essential requirement is that prices are inserted into the `electricity_prices` table before energy data is aggregated into CAGGs.

-Considering HA is the source, a simpliest option is to have a sensor that provides the current price.
-Such a sensor can be published via LTSS to the database.
-This approach suffers a major flaw: any outage in HA can result in missing prices resulting in zero costs for that period.
-I think it's not unacceptable.
+If HA is your data source, the simplest solution is to publish a sensor that provides the current price via LTSS to the database.
+However, this method has a significant drawback: any HA outage can result in missing price data, leading to zero calculated costs for those periods.
+This is generally unacceptable for accurate cost tracking.

-A better approach is to store prices in advance, especially these are known way before they are applied.
-The exact solution will depend on your price provider's API and your data processing method.
-At this point it is hard to propose the one and only solution.
-Let me take you through the example.
+A more robust approach is to store prices in advance, especially since spot prices are often available ahead of time.
+The best solution will depend on your price provider’s API and your data processing workflow.
+While there is no universal method, the following example illustrates a practical approach.

-Assume you have a `sensor.tomorrow_spot_electricity_prices` sensor, containing the next day's prices as a JSON array in the entity's `attributes`:
+Suppose you have a `sensor.tomorrow_spot_electricity_prices` entity in HA, which provides the next day's prices as a JSON array in its attributes:

 ```json
 "data": [